torisaurus2003/optionizer-3000/README.md

-# optionizer-3000
+# Optionizer 3000

 Got options? want to execute them?
 This is for you.

-optionizer-3000 takes any options you have and lets you choose between them in a convenient presentation.
+Optionizer 3000 takes any options you have and lets you choose between them in a convenient presentation.
 Add labels, icons, commands and customize as much as you need.

 <p align="center">